rafaeelaudibert/blog.html/_posts/2018-10-15-implementing-a-hash-table.markdown

 ### Analyzing hashing algorithms 🔃

-Three types of hashing algorithms will be used, divided in two categories: Open and Closed Hashing.
-Talking about Open Hashing we will have the Linear Search algorithm, which tries to verify the next position of the Hash Table, if the actual is already filled, and the Rehashing Algorithm, which has an increment calculated through another hashing function, trying to minimize the conflicts.
+Three types of hashing algorithms will be used, divided into two categories: Open and Closed Hashing.
+Talking about Open Hashing we will have the Linear Search algorithm, which tries to verify the next position of the Hash Table if the actual is already filled, and the Rehashing Algorithm, which has an increment calculated through another hashing function, trying to minimize the conflicts.
 The closed hashing algorithm used is the Listing Algorithm, which creates a list in each of the possible hashed key values instead of trying to find another place to insert it.
 In the chart below we can see the comparison between the three.
-They were tested against <a href="dataset.txt">this</a> names database when inserting, and <a href="queries.txt">this</a> names when searching, varying the table size, and the data shown is the quantity of colision in the insertion.
+They were tested against <a href="dataset.txt">this</a> names database when inserting, and <a href="queries.txt">this</a> names when searching, varying the table size, and the data showed is the quantity of collision in the insertion.

 <div class='canvas-inside'>
   <canvas id="hash-1" class="chartjs" width="640" height="400"></canvas>